OSGConnect/connectbook/client-using.md

 	..+++........+++++++++++++++++++++
 	24 objects retrieved; 10 objects up to date; 0 errors

-Again, the plusses and dots tell you how much file transfer activity occurred.
+Again, the pluses and dots tell you how much file transfer activity occurred.